tobek/laminae/notes.md

     + moss lawn
 - Orchard
 - Something like a space habitat (LND?)
-- Like a temple space station with galaxy backdrop, see one of the Philippe Druillet pics
+- Like a temple space station with galaxy backdrop, see one of the Philippe Druillet pics, also a tumblr pic
     + "mark ferrari - spyro- eternal night - icetemple01b"
 - Cofferdam (enclosure in a body of water - huge)
 - Smoke